jart/cosmopolitan/README.md

 can become more beautifully pleasant.

-Cosmopolitan is maintained by Justine Tunney, who previously worked on projects like TensorFlow, [Operation Rosehub], [Nomulus], and Google's tape backups sre team.
-She's also helped radical activists by operating the [Occupy Wall Street] website.
+Cosmopolitan is maintained by Justine Tunney, who previously worked on projects like [TensorFlow], [Operation Rosehub], [Nomulus], and Google's tape backups SRE team.
+She's also helped activists by operating the [Occupy Wall Street] website.
 Justine Tunney currently isn't on the payroll of any company.
 She's been focusing on Cosmopolitan because she wants to give back to Free Software which helped her be successful.
 See her [LinkedIn] profile for further details on her professional history.